repronlp/repronlp.github.io/index.md

 ## Important Dates

-Registration close date: 18 April 2025
+Registration close date: 02 May 2025

-Report submission deadline: 30 May 2025
+Report submission deadline: 16 May 2025

 Acceptance notification: 27 May 2025